-We have audited the financial statements of the Brandon University Retirement Plan (the Plan), which comprise the statement of financial position as at December 31, 2019, the statement of changes in net assets available for benefit and statement of changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Brandon University Retirement Plan (the "Organization"), which comprise the statement of financial position as at December 31, 2020, and the statements of changes in net assets available for benefits and changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Plan as at December 31, 2019, and the changes in its net assets available for benefits and changes in its pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2020, and the changes in its net assets available for benefits and changes in its pension obligations for the year then ended in accordance with with Canadian accounting standards for pension plans.